SAP-samples/teched2022-XP280/exercises/ex1/create_a_cicd_job.md

 In this exercise, we will create a cicd job.
 To configure a job via CI/CD service, please log in to SAP Continuous Delivery and Services.
-To login to it, go to the subaccount in the SAP BTP cockpit wherein you have subscribed to this instance.Then, click on **Instances and Subscriptions** button from left side menu as shown in the following image.
+To login to it, go to the subaccount in the SAP BTP cockpit wherein you have subscribed to this instance.Then, click on **Services** dropdown list from left side panel and select **Instances and Subscriptions** from left side menu as shown in the following image.
 Then, click on **Continuous Integration and Delivery**.
-After clicking on it, you will be navigated to the login page of the service.
-Please enter the username and password.
+After clicking on it, you will be navigated to the UI of the CICD service.

 <br>![](images/login_to_cicd.png)

-!!! note "Authorization Error"
+__Note:__ "Authorization Error"
 If you get an authorization error when you try in a later exercise to access the service, please log out of the SAP Business Technology Platform and log back in again.
-After that you shouldn't have any problems with accessing the service.

 After a successful login into CI/CD service,please follow below steps to configure a job.